OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/cloud-services/cloud-services-dotnet-continuous-delivery.md

     {
         Write-Output "$(Get-Date -f $timeStampFormat) - No deployment is detected.
 Creating a new deployment. " }
-    #check for existing deployment and then either upgrade, delete + deploy, or cancel according too$alwaysDeleteExistingDeployments and $enableDeploymentUpgrade boolean variables
+    #check for existing deployment and then either upgrade, delete + deploy, or cancel according to $alwaysDeleteExistingDeployments and $enableDeploymentUpgrade boolean variables
     if ($deployment.Name -ne $null)
     {
         switch ($alwaysDeleteExistingDeployments)